Mithnar/PlayniteVndb/README.md

 https://vndb.org/

-Initial Release for my VNDB Playnite Extension.
+Initial Release of the VNDB Playnite Extension.

 Screenshots will follow